MR

 Interactive Brokers (IB) could be your ideal alternative to Robinhood Canada if you’re an intermediate or seasoned investor.

-Different organizations have rated IB as the world’s best online brokerage for years, and this is because of its low trading fees, high liquidity research tools, and broad coverage spanning 135 markets.
+Different organisations have rated IB as the world’s best online brokerage for years, and this is because of its low trading fees, high liquidity research tools, and broad coverage spanning 135 markets.

-From registered to non-registered accounts, IB got you covered on any accounts you need to invest in.
+From registered to non-registered accounts, IB covers any accounts you need to invest in.

 8. CIBC Investor’s Edge

-CIBC Investor’s Edge- the discount brokerage arm of CIBC Investor Securities, offers Canadians low-cost investment solutions.
+CIBC Investor’s Edge is the discount brokerage arm of CIBC Investor Securities that offers Canadians low-cost investment solutions.

-I included this app on my list of top Robinhood Canada alternatives because of its competitive commissions and trading fees as compared to other banks in Canada.
+It is one of the top alternatives to Robinhood Canada because of its competitive commissions and trading fees as compared to other banks in Canada.

 CIBC Investor’s Edge serves investors of all classes, from beginner to seasoned investors.